showing pensive sadness

 "Could I ever get there?" asked Mary wistfully, looking through her window at the far-off blue.

-characterized by a lightly pert and exuberant quality
+characterized by a lightly exuberant quality

 Very soon she heard the soft rustling flight of wings again and she knew at once that the robin had come again.
 He was very

 pert and lively, and hopped about so close to her feet, and put his head on one side and looked at her so slyly that she asked Ben Weatherstaff a question.

 "Pert" also means "impudent" but the robin's rudeness is characterized more by an exuberant ("joyously unrestrained") love of life.
 Ben describes it this way: "He likes to hear folk talk about him.
 An' curious--bless me, there never was his like for curiosity an' meddlin'.
 He's always comin' to see what I'm plantin'..."